intel-analytics/ipex-llm/docs/docs/whitepaper.md

 *Figure 11.
 End-to-end object detection and image feature extraction pipeline (using SSD and DeepBit models) on top of Spark and BigDL [40].*

-* **The pipeline first reads hundreds of millions of pictures from a distributed database into Spark (as an RDD of pictures),** and then pre-processes the RDD of pictures (including *resizing, normalization, and batching*) in a distributed fashion using Spark.
+* The pipeline first reads hundreds of millions of pictures from a distributed database into Spark (as an RDD of pictures), and then pre-processes the RDD of pictures (including *resizing*, *normalization*, and *batching*) in a distributed fashion using Spark.

-* **After that, it uses BigDL to load a SSD [41] model (pre-trained in Caffe) for large scale,** distributed object detection on Spark, which generates the coordinates and scores for the detected objects in each of the pictures.
+* After that, it uses BigDL to load a *SSD* [41] model (pre-trained in Caffe) for large scale, distributed object detection on Spark, which generates the coordinates and scores for the detected objects in each of the pictures.

-* **It then generates the target images** (by keeping the object with highest score as the target, and cropping the original picture based on the coordinates of the target), and further pre-processes the RDD of target images (including *resizing and batching*).
+* It then generates the target images (by keeping the object with highest score as the target, and cropping the original picture based on the coordinates of the target), and further pre-processes the RDD of target images (including *resizing* and *batching*).

-* **Finally it uses BigDL to load a *DeepBit* [42] model (again pre-trained in Caffe) for distributed feature extraction of the target images to generate the corresponding features,** and stores the results (RDD of extracted object features) in the Hadoop Distributed File System (HDFS).
+* Finally it uses BigDL to load a *DeepBit* [42] model (again pre-trained in Caffe) for distributed feature extraction of the target images to generate the corresponding features, and stores the results (RDD of extracted object features) in the Hadoop Distributed File System (HDFS).

 The entire data analytics and deep learning pipeline, including data loading, partitioning, preprocessing, model inference, and storing the results, can be easily implemented under a unified programming paradigm (using Spark and BigDL).
 In addition, the end-to-end pipeline also delivers ~3.83x speedup compared to running the same solution on a GPU cluster, as reported by JD [40] and shown in Figure 12.